CS126SP20/final-project-aaronalberg/DEVELOPMENT.md

 ##5/5/2020
 - HTTPRequest library reverted to functional version
+- Started writing tests
 - Numbeo API data integrated successfully into engine
 - Engine returns cities with only some errors
     - Works better for larger population cities
     - Not all parameter data exists for smaller towns
 - All parameters except weather accounted for in engine
 - Challenge: weather API maxes out at 500 calls/day
+    - Weather integration may need to be manual
+    - Will start with most populous cities
+    - Only considered for algorithm if available
 ##5/4/2020
 - Climate API changed to World Weather Online
 - Added population question, modified question directions